An unconventional grant application

 Max, on the other hand, was curious.

 Somehow Max Born was intrigued by this reply, and he wanted to know more, but Heisenberg was altogether downhearted.
-He was uncertain his theory would ever yield anything precise.
+By now he was uncertain about his theory.

 Mathematicians, however, usually slow on the uptake, were still trying to grasp turbulence.
 One of them was Vladimir Arnold.
-He enjoyed skiing and this day he was out.
+He enjoyed skiing and one day he was out.
 In a whirlwind he double-poled his way over the hills, seeking the shortest path to his destination.
 And then he thought of something.
 An infinite number of skiers trying their best to get to their destinations without running into each other.
-So the theory of geometric hydrodynamics was born.
+There and then, the theory of geometric hydrodynamics was born.

 At the time Zeitlin made his discovery, I was in elementary school struggling with fractions, with no real ambition.
-Not until after I had grasped the irrational nature of things at university, did I first encounter Zeitlin’s model.
-Even many years later, I was in my office awaiting a student.
+Not until university, after I had grasped the irrational nature of things, did I first encounter Zeitlin’s model.
+Yet many years after that, I was in my office awaiting an annoyingly talented student.
 Milo was his given name, but I couldn’t quite remember his family name.
-“Viviano” or something – perhaps they live far from here.
 In either case, Zeitlin’s model was on my mind as the student, Milo, suddenly stepped in and asked for a suitable thesis topic.

 2. Aims and purposes